Pre-General Availability Draft: 2017-08-17

 keyring_fileplugin uses a backup file during write operations to ensure that it can roll back to the original file if an operation fails.
 The backup file has the same name as the value of the

-keyring_file_datasystem variable with an extension of
+keyring_file_datasystem variable with a suffix of

 Do not use the same

 keyring_filedata file for multiple MySQL instances.
 Each instance should have its own unique data file.

 keyring, located in a directory that is platform specific and depends on the value of the

 INSTALL_LAYOUTCMake option, as shown in the following table.
 To specify the default directory for the file explicitly if you are building from source, use the

 At plugin startup, if the value assigned to

 keyring_file_dataspecifies a file that does not exist, the

 keyring_fileplugin attempts to create it (as well as its parent directory, if necessary).